akvelon/DnA_accelerators/dataflow/ml/salesforce/README.md

 package with the target PTransform.

 Repo contains all the images for deploying the service and also a training pipeline for each of the models available.
+These particular models and pipelines use data from **salesforce** and are prepared especially to work with this data.

 ### Install requirements:
 `pip install -r requirements.txt`